kimenyu/executive-ecomm/README.md

 http://localhost:8080/swagger/index.html
 ```

+### Payment flow with Mpesa
+The Node.js service handles Mpesa STK Push requests and callbacks

+On payment confirmation, it securely notifies the Go backend with payment details

+Go backend creates payment records and updates order status accordingly
 ## API Documentation

 All endpoints are documented using Swagger (OpenAPI 2.0).
 JWT-protected routes require an `Authorization: Bearer <token>` header.